djgroen/FabSim3/docs/tutorials.md

 	* `#!python run_ensemble(app, sweep_dir, **args)`

-		is an internal low level function to map and execute ensemble jobs.
+		is an internal low-level function to map and execute ensemble jobs.
 Two mandatory input arguments are : (1) the config/application directory name, and (2) the `PATH` to `SWEEP` directory which contains inputs that will vary per ensemble simulation instance.

 	As you can see in code above, unlike the single job execution, there is no need to call `execute(put_configs, app)`; The `execute` function will be called automatically by the `run_ensemble` API.